SampoImmonen/gpt2_generation/README.md

 App starts and loads gpt-model and tokenizer. the it asks you to give an input and continues the text with sampling the top 50 most likely outputs give input q to stop or press ctrl-c

+## Note loading the gpt-2 model might take a while when the app is started